CPU Socket Types Explained: Socket 5 to BGA

 A processor using a particular socket type will fit into any motherboard with that socket, right?
 Wrong!

-Will Sockets Become Extinct?
+Will CPU Sockets Become Extinct?